Archosauromorpha: Hindlimbs

 The ankle bones of archosauromorphs tend to acquire complex structures and interactions with each other, and this is particularly the case with the large proximal tarsal bones: the astragalus and calcaneum.
 The calcaneum, for example, has a tube-like outer extension known as a calcaneal tuber in certain archosauromorphs.
 This tuber is particularly prominent in the ancient relatives of crocodylians, but it first appeared earlier at the last common ancestor of allokotosaurs, rhynchosaurs, and archosauriforms.
 The presence of a calcaneal tuber (sometimes known as a lateral tuber of the calcaneum) is a synapomorphy of the group Crocopoda, and is also responsible for its name.

 Relationships

 The cladogram shown below follows the most likely result found by an analysis of turtle relationships using both fossil and genetic evidence by M.S.
 Lee, in 2013.

 The following cladogram is based on a large analysis of archosauriforms published by M.D.
 Ezcurra in 2016.

+Cladogram after Jenkins et al. 2026:, which found Pantestudines (including modern turtles and tortoises) to be nested within Archosauromorpha.